-The prize will be given to the student who was, in the judgement of the Board of Examiners, the best second year student in BSc Accounting, in Queen's University Management School.
+The prize will be given to the student who has, in the judgement of the Board of Examiners, achieved the highest mark in Issues in not-for-profit and public sector accounting (module ACC3014).

 The award can be made in conjunction with another award.
 If there is a tie the award can be split between candidates.